 It isn't easy to talk about sexual harassment.
 We can help shift the conversation to equip and empower employers and employees to prevent and address sexual harassment at work through training tailored to specific industries.

 The shift project offers lively virtual (Zoom) or in-person training sessions for management and staff.

-In this workshop, employees and management staff will receive similar training on understanding the topic as well as customized training linked to the workplace policy and procedures on dealing with sexual harassment.
-In addition, bystander training will be offered as well as tools for a Management Alert System for employees that deal with customers.
+We are able to provide training for employers, employees and management staff so all can better understand the topic, as well as customized training linked to your workplace policy and procedures on dealing with sexual harassment.
+In addition, bystander training can offered as well as tools for a Management Alert System for employees that deal with customers.

 - Defining sexual harassment in the workplace

 - What to include in your Policy and Procedure

 - What to consider when investigating a complaint

 - How to respond when the harasser is a customer

 - Bystander Intervention Training